KhaledAhmad1/FCI-Project/README.md

 ## Demo

-Include a link to a live demo of your project, if available.
-This could be a hosted version or a demo video.
+Check out the live demo of the FCI College Portal to see it in action.
 - [Live Demo](https://example.com)

 ## Installation